Optimizing Qwik Resumability for Large Datasets

 Step 1: Trace qwik:resume Performance Marks

-- Open Chrome DevTools → Performance tab.
+- Open Chrome DevTools β Performance tab.

 - Enable

-- Filter the timeline by
+- Filter the flame chart by

 q:ctxinjection

-- Navigate to Memory tab → Select Heap Snapshot.
+- Navigate to Memory tab β select Heap Snapshot.

 - Take a snapshot immediately after

-DOMContentLoaded. - Filter by
+DOMContentLoadedfires. - Filter retained objects by

 Step 3: Validate q:version Consistency

-npx qwik build --stats
+npx qwik build

 import { component$, useResource$, Resource } from '@builder.io/qwik';